scionproto/scion/doc/dev/contribute.rst

   will be accepted.

-  Once the implementation is deemed complete, the design document's status is changed to **Complete**, it is linked to the corresponding section of the index, and the implementation tracking issue is closed.
+  Once the implementation is deemed complete, the design document's status is changed to **Completed**, it is linked to the corresponding section of the index, and the implementation tracking issue is closed.

   Should a decision be made to abandon or postpone the implementation, the design document's